 Detailed Research Description [nasa.gov]: Provides a place for a more technical description of the objectives of an investigation aimed at an interdisciplinary scientific audience.
 Several paragraphs may be used.
 Technical terminology should be defined to ensure readability.
 This field may also include a brief description of hardware and any previous names associated with the investigation.

-The selection process for a nutritional, rapidly growing plant that could be easily grown from seeds led us to several vegetables commonly eaten as shoots.
-In their early stages of life, peas, popcorn shoots, broccoli shoots, and bamboo could be used as test subjects to observe the speed of growth under different wavelengths of light.
+The selection process for a nutritional, rapidly growing plant that is easily grown from seeds led to several vegetables commonly eaten as shoots.
+In their early stages of life, peas, popcorn shoots, broccoli shoots, and bamboo make excellent test subjects to observe the speed of growth under different wavelengths of light.
 Pea shoots contain high amounts of Vitamin A, B, C, E, calcium, chlorophyll, iron, magnesium, niacin, phosphorus, potassium, amino acids, and protein up to 25%.
 In additional to their nutritional values, they are also low in sodium, fat, and sugar.
 They can be harvested after only two to four weeks of growth, and have a seed shelf life of four to five years.
 Popcorn shoots also contain Vitamin A, B, C, E, calcium, chlorophyll, iron, lecithin, magnesium, pantothenic acid, phosphorus, potassium, trace elements, and around 30% protein.
 However, popcorn seeds only take between eight to twelve days to sprout.
 In addition to pea and popcorn shoots, bamboo shoots are also highly beneficial.
 Studies show that bamboo can prevent the production of cancerous cells, improve appetite and digestion, aid weight loss, and treat hypertension and hyperglycemia.
 The main nutrients include high levels of protein, amino acids, healthy fats and sugars, salt, and water contents.
 Broccoli sprouts are known for their antioxidant properties.
-They contain especially high amounts of sulfuraphane.
+They contain especially high amounts of sulforaphane.

-We are planning to use a combination of red and blue LED lights.
-According to our research, a mixture of red and blue lights provides the optimal wavelength to induce favorable plant growth.
+NanoRacks-Duchesne-The Effects of Microgravity and Light Wavelength on Plant Growth in an ArduLab (NanoRacks-Duchesne-Plant Growth Chamber) uses a combination of red and blue LED lights.
+According to research, a mixture of red and blue lights provides the optimal wavelength to induce favorable plant growth.

 Professor Allen Barker at University of Massachusetts Amherst stated that 450 and 650 nanometers are required for photosynthesis, and red light has wavelengths between 622 and 780 nm.
-Blue light has between 455 to 492 nm, and violet light has between 390 and 455 nm.
-Also between 650 and 730 nm wavelengths allow the plant to flower by influencing the phytochrome plant pigment.
+Blue light has wavelengths from 455 to 492 nm, and violet light between 390 and 455 nm.
+Also wavelengths between 650 and 730 nm allow the plant to flower by influencing the photochromic plant pigment.

-If pea shoots, Pisurn sativum, and/or broccoli shoots, Brassica oleracea, are exposed to microgravity and different combinations of red and blue light wavelengths, then the plants will demonstrate the most growth on the side with the ratio of three red to one blue super-bright LED light, because red light has the longest wavelength, is bent the least, and moves the slowest, so the plant would be able to absorb the light more effectively.
-The other side will have three blue LEDs and one red LED.
-The four LEDs will be in cluster on a side opposite the seeds.
-The seeds will be placed on top of Phytoblend agar with nutrients.
-This will supply the necessary moisture and growth media required for the pea shoots.
-Every twelve hours, a photo will be taken on each side.
-This will be just before the lights begin their cycle in order for us to observe and measure length and growth.
-We will measure the growth of the plants on each side by viewing the photographs.
-The progress of the plant growth will be compared to a grid attached to the sides of the Ardulab.
-The grid will be marked off in 0.5 centimeter increments.
-The LEDs and the cameras will be attached to and controlled by the arduino mega microprocessor built into the 1U Ardulab.
+When pea shoots, Pisurn sativum, and/or broccoli shoots, Brassica oleracea, are exposed to microgravity and different combinations of red and blue light wavelengths, then the plants demonstrate the most growth on the side with the ratio of three red to one blue super-bright LED light, because red light has the longest wavelength, is bent the least, and moves the slowest, so the plant would be able to absorb the light more effectively.
+The other side has three blue LEDs and one red LED.
+The four LEDs are in cluster on a side opposite the seeds.
+The seeds are placed on top of Phytoblend agar with nutrients.
+This supplies the necessary moisture and growth media required for the pea shoots.
+Every twelve hours, a photo is taken on each side.
+This occurs just before the lights begin their cycle in order to observe and measure length and growth.
+The growth of the plants is measured on each side by viewing the photographs.
+The progress of the plant growth is compared to a grid attached to the sides of the ArduLab.
+The grid is marked off in 0.5 cm increments.
+The LEDs and the cameras are attached to and controlled by the Arduino Mega microprocessor built into the 1U ArduLab.